You are what you eat.

-- The American Academy of Pediatrics recently doubled its recommended daily intake of vitamin D from 200 IU to 400 IU for all infants, children and adolescents.3
+- In 2008, The American Academy of Pediatrics doubled its recommended daily intake of vitamin D from 200 IU to 400 IU for all infants, children and adolescents.5

-One creamy 8-ounce glass of Horizon® milk is an excellent source of calcium, vitamin D and a good source of protein.
-Drink up!
+- Horizon organic milk is an excellent source of Riboflavin and a good source of B12.

 - Carmona, RH; Bone Health and Osteoporosis: A Surgeon General’s Report (2004) United States Department of Health and Human Services.